 Credit Ratings.
-Credit risk is the risk that a borrower or issuer of a debt will be unable or unwilling to repay its obligation.
+Credit risk is the risk that a borrower or issuer of a debt will be unable or unwilling to repay its obligations under the debt.
 Certain debt securities may be rated by a credit rating agency.
-Changes by such agencies in the rating of any debt security and in the ability of an issuer to make payments of interest and principal may affect the value of these investments.
+Changes by such agencies in the rating of any debt security and in the ability of an issuer to make payments of interest and principal, or the perception thereof, may affect the value of these investments.